Wren6991/tt02-whisk-serial-processor/README.md

 #### Flag Results of Instructions

-`Z` is always the NOR reduction of all bits of the result (or, for loads/stores, all bits of the data transferred to/from memory).
+`Z` is always the NOR reduction of all bits of the result.
+(Except for stores)

 `N` is always the MSB of the result (or, for loads/stores, the MSB of the data transferred to/from memory).
+(Except for stores)

 `C` differs with the instruction: